avkovalevs/pg_central/README.md

 ~~~

 ### Software deployment using Ansible
-These steps will cover installation and tuning PG software, setup common steps for nodes.
+These steps will cover installation and tuning steps for PG software, set up common steps for nodes, and so on.
+Before the installation needs to install ansible software locally on the same node as the terraform.
+This node will an ansible master.
+Nodes created on previous steps are called managed nodes.
+1. Install ansiible software on master node (once)
+2. Check access from master to managed nodes (each time after provisioning)
+3. Setup inventory and check variables (each time after provisioning)
+4. Run playbook to deploy software stack (any times)